Aaron Keith

 Aaron Keith (born June 23, 1971) is an American Para-cyclist who represented the United States at the 2020 Summer Paralympics.

 Career

 Keith represented the United States in the men's road time trial C1 event at the 2020 Summer Paralympics and won a silver medal.

 Keith represented the United States at the 2022 UCI Para-cycling Track World Championships where he won a silver medal in the scratch race and individual pursuit events.

+In August 2024, Keith was issued with a 14-month ban set to expire in June 2026 for an anti-doping rule violation relating to a positive test for anabolic steroids in January 2024.
+An earlier shorter ban for four months was superseded by a settlement agreement that Keith agreed with the Court of Arbitration for Sport.